Mobile-Friendly Responsive Design

 3. Appeal to younger generations.

-Mobile website design becomes even more important when you consider according to a 2016 study by Mitek and Zogby Analytics, a research firm, 95 percent of millennials have their phones with them at all times, and 90 percent prefer to use their mobile device over their desktop computer or laptop.
+Mobile website design becomes even more important when you consider according to a 2019 study by Mitek and Zogby Analytics, a research firm, 95 percent of millennials have their phones with them at all times, and 90 percent prefer to use their mobile device over their desktop computer or laptop.
 Plus 89 percent used their smartphones as their primary device for getting on the Internet.
-Upgrading to a mobile-responsive website will help you appeal to the 99.7 percent of millennials who will own smartphones by 2019.
+Upgrading to a mobile-responsive website will help you appeal to the 99.7 percent of millennials who own smartphones.

 4. Mobile phone usage increasing.